Do they make money? What happens to it?

 What will the most successful team be awarded?

 The most successful company will be invited to attend an award ceremony.
+Although Broadclyst Community Primary School's sponsors aim to contribute to the costs of attending this ceremony, an element of the profit and contributions from the winning school may be used to offset the costs.
 The award will be presented to the winning team of 5-6 children, out of the many that participated.